21 of the best pubs with rooms in the UK for staycationing in style

 Crab & Lobster, West Sussex

-Why: Billed as the ideal choice for those seeking a romantic or relaxing escape, the Crab & Lobster offers comfortable accommodation on the banks of Pagham Harbour Nature Reserve.
+What: Billed as the ideal choice for those seeking a romantic or relaxing escape, The Crab & Lobster offers comfortable accommodation on the banks of Pagham Harbour Nature Reserve.
 Situated just five miles south of Chichester and west of Bognor Regis, this area has plenty of attractions to keep visitors occupied, though it’s a great place for doing nothing too.
 There are three options for sleeping: standard rooms, deluxe rooms, and Crab Cottage for groups of up to four wishing to self-cater.
 All the rooms are a comfortable blend of contemporary and traditional styles, though if it’s superb views over fields and sea you’re after, you’ll need to go deluxe.
 There’s a minimum two-night stay policy on weekends, but each night includes a cooked breakfast the following morning.

-Where: The Crab & Lobster, Mill Lane, Sidlesham, West Sussex, PO20 7NB
+Where: Mill Lane, Sidlesham, PO20 7NB

 Book now: The Crab & Lobster